 It all starts with blue light

-As reflected above, as we move up the spectrum, wavelengths get shorter and more energetic.
+As seen below, as we move up the spectrum, wavelengths get shorter and more energetic.
 It's precisely the higher part of the visible light spectrum - blue light - that noontime sunlight is comprised mostly of.

 10,000 lux: bright blue light

-Blue light on its own may be full of energy, but to trigger a significant cascade of biological responses in our body, we need a lot of it; it must be bright enough for our body and eyes to pick up on.
-Think of it like this: you need high-energy inputs to create high-energy outputs!
-Those outputs being the energizing effects and improved mood we feel from using light therapy!
+Blue light on its own may be full of energy, but to trigger a significant cascade of biological responses in our body, we need a lot of it.
+Think of it like this: the more you put in, the more you get out!

 In terms of brightness: what exactly do we need?
 You undoubtedly have already seen the answer everywhere: 10,000 lux.
 Lux, pronounced (lucks), is a unit of illumination.
 The higher the lux, the brighter the light source.
 For reference, daylight on an overcast day at around noon is around 1200 lux.